aon3d/covid-face-shield/README.md

 They are intended for use with ABS and a 0.6 mm nozzle.
 One G-code file is specific for printing with T0 (left toolhead) and the other is for use with T1 (right toolhead).

-If you wish to modify the files, we also included the factory files to use with Simplify 3D.
-However, our settings have been tested and any modification can cause print defects.
+If you wish to modify the files, the original factory files for use with Simplify 3D have been included.
+However, the specified settings have been tested and any modification may cause print defects.

 Each print will get you 5 face shield frames.